 Next time one of your children complains about being bored, or you wonder why you have to do the same task over and over again, consider this: You may be bored, but did you know that the very word itself wasn’t even invented until after 1750?
 Now that’s an interesting fact to keep your boredom at bay!

 Think about it: If people were bored back in the 1700s, they had no clue.
 They might have felt it, but they hadn’t come up with the word to describe it yet, according to Patricia M. Spacks, the author of Boredom: The Literary History of a State of Mind.
 But once the concept had a name, it became universal.
-Children soon pointed it out.
+Children soon adopted the idea.
 Researchers blame it for a number of society’s ills, including drug addiction.
-Even entertainment is seen as boring, because there’s so much of it to go around.
+Even entertainment can be seen as boring, because there’s so much of it to go around.
 The bottom line, according to Spacks, is that there’s no cure for boredom.
-You just have to accept it, and know there will be a change for the better soon enough.
+You just have to accept it, and know there will be a change soon enough.

-The late poet Joseph Brodksy had this depressing thought to offer in a 1989 college commencement: “When hit by boredom, let yourself be crushed by it; submerge, hit bottom,” he said.
+The late poet Joseph Brodksy offered this advice in a 1989 college commencement talk: “When hit by boredom, let yourself be crushed by it; submerge, hit bottom,” he said.
 “The sooner you hit bottom, the faster you surface.”
 According to some experts, the real trick is to simply get used to monotony.
-It’s a part of life, even among exciting people.
+It’s a part of life, even among seemingly exciting people.
 They suggest that you try to experience things in new ways, and not mistakenly assume that only new things are interesting.

-If you feel a little guilty for requiring your children to entertain themselves, or worse, you suffer a bit from the inability to keep yourself happily occupied, I assure you that banishing boredom is a noble goal.
+If you feel a little guilty for requiring your children to entertain themselves (I always thought of it as a facet of Charlotte Mason’s idea of “masterly inactivity”), or worse, you suffer a bit from the inability to keep yourself happily occupied, I assure you that befriending boredom is a good thing.
 Consider these quotes:

 “Many hours of solitary occupation and enjoyment, will lead to the development of the highest intellectual and moral traits of character; in fact, his mental resources may be considered entirely unknown and unexplored, who cannot spend his best and happiest hours alone.”
 (Jacob Abbott, c.
 1850)